JNSwanson/ESP-Home-iBoost/README.md

 `esphome run iBoost.yaml` from the command line.

-The neccessary files will automatically be downloaded from this repository.
+The necessary files will automatically be downloaded from this repository.